PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/async.md

   <i>A segmented stack.</i>
 </p>

-Go ended up abandoning segmented stacks because it had a problem where given an almost full stack, a call would force a new segment to be allocated and immediately deallocated when the call returned[^docs_contiguous_stacks].
+Go ended up abandoning segmented stacks because it had a problem where given an almost full stack, a function call would force a new segment to be allocated and immediately deallocated when the call returned[^docs_contiguous_stacks] which is problematic especially if it happens when a function is being called inside of a tight loop.

-Go abandoned the segmented stacks approach in favor of the same approach used to create growable arrays like Rust's [Vec]: when the stack is full, just allocate a bigger stack, copy the data from the old stack to it and deallocate the old stack.
+Go abandoned the segmented stacks approach in favor of the same approach used to create growable arrays like Rust's [Vec]: when the stack is full, just allocate a bigger stack, copy the data from the old stack to it and deallocate the old stack[^golang_changing_segmented_stacks_to_contiguous_stacks].
 Note that with this approach, it is possible to allocate memory that won't actually be used if a lot of stack space is needed by a goroutine only at the beginning of its execution.

 ## Rust and green threads